- Gardens

 - C20

-Arthur Smith Graham purchased Great Ambrook in the beginning of the C20 and employed a local architect, Thomas Henry Lyon (1869 - 1953) to design a music room which extended the Georgian house considerably.
+Arthur Smith Graham purchased the Great Ambrook estate in 1901 and employed a local architect, Thomas Henry Lyon (1869 - 1953) to design a music room which extended the Georgian house considerably.
 Thomas Lyon is an architect of national importance, being the first Director of Design at the School of Architecture at Cambridge University and the designer of Sidney Sussex College Chapel.

 Arthur Smith Graham (1871 – 1928) was an aesthete of considerable means.
 The garden that Thomas Lyon designed and built for him between 1909 and 1912 was in the spirit of the age and one can see some links with the style of Harold Peto.
 Interestingly, Arthur Graham’s brother had commissioned Ernest George to build Busbridge Hall in Surrey in 1906 and employed Gertrude Jekyll to produce some garden designs, while his brother-in-law commissioned W. F. Unsworth and H. Inigo Triggs to design and build his house and garden, which included a small walled Italianate section, at Ashford Chace in Hampshire in 1912.